 I have been impressed by the number of major gift campaigns being conducted online.
 Facebook has become a powerhouse when it comes to running fundraising campaigns.
 Today, 18% of all donations online are given through Facebook.
 I suspect that percentage will grow over time.
 And if you haven’t signed up for the PayPal Giving Fund, consider doing that pronto.

-As I conduct research in the back-end of my personal Facebook page today, I note that 80% of a $1 million campaign in support of the Palestine Children’s Relief Fund has been secured already through Facebook.
-Support Team Aidan O’Neil for the 2024 Overnight Walk in Boston has exceeded its $200,000 goal on Facebook.
-Purplestride Los Angeles 2024 has also exceeded its $75,000 goal in support of the Pancreatic Cancer Action Network.
+As I conducted research in the backend of my personal Facebook page in September 2024, I noticed 80% of a $1 million campaign in support of the Palestine Children’s Relief Fund has been secured already through Facebook.
+Support Team Aidan O’Neil for the 2024 Overnight Walk in Boston had exceeded its $200,000 goal on Facebook.
+Purplestride Los Angeles 2024 also exceeded its $75,000 goal in support of the Pancreatic Cancer Action Network.

 The definition of “major gift” varies with the nonprofit.
 To some larger nonprofit organizations, a $1 million campaign might be relatively small.
 But to other nonprofits – perhaps the majority – that would be a substantial sum to raise.